ariesbabu/ocp-gitp/docs/ocp_ipi_install/ocp_ipi_pre_reqs.md

 Only one person needs to do this section for generate and install SSL certificates for Prism Central.

 If you are sharing a HPOC for multiple users, then you need to do this section only once.
 Decide with other participants sharing your cluster before proceeding.

-If you are the certificate admin, share the ``rootCA.crt`` certificate with the other users so they can use this to create OCP cluster.

 :::

 In this section we will do the following: